foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/utility_functions.rst

 float is needed by the application, the linker links-in the float support.
 For that reason, there is also a fixed point specialization.
 This function should be used in all places where it is known that neither of the source or destination tensor is a float tensor.
-It supports both signed asymmetric data formats and fixed point data formats
+It supports both signed asymmetric data formats and fixed point data formats.

 .. code::